Codesloth15/Codesloth15/README.md

 - 👋 Hi, I’m Charlou T. Ybarley
-- 🧑‍💻 I’m a Bachelor in Science of Information Technology.
+- 🧑‍💻 I’m a  Bachelor in Science of Information Technology Student.
-- 🖥️ I’m currently learning native mobile application development.
+- 🖥️ I’m  Currently Learning Native Mobile Application Development.
-- 🖱️ My skill are c++ java kotlin html css.
+- 🖱️ My Skill are c++ java kotlin html css.
-- 📫 you can contact me ybarleycharlou04@gmail.com
+- 📫 You Can Contact Me ybarleycharlou04@gmail.com

 <!---
 Codesloth15/Codesloth15 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.